Upper Ottawa Valley Tai Chi Club

 Throughout the course of several years many people were taught the art of Tai Chi by a very small-dedicated group of volunteers.
 The club began to grow and branch out in search of a different style to bring to its members.
 That search lead to some interesting areas of study under some different masters, some having more of an impact than others.
 Eventually the club was fortunate to encounter Sigung John Oliver Peel, a very well respected and knowledgeable teacher who has practiced Tai Chi for almost 30 years.
 Under his direction the club has returned to a very traditional Yang Style form in 108 moves.

 Operating as a non profit organization has enabled the club to keep membership and lesson rates unchanged for over ten years.
 This year the club will continue to offer instruction in two locations.
-The club will meet on Tuesday nights in Petawawa and Wednesday nights in Pembroke.
-The club charged a one time fee of $20.00 to join and monthly dues of $15.00 with the teaching season running from October to the end of May.
-During this teaching season a traditional Yang Style short form of 46 moves is taught on a weekly basis at one and a half-hour session.
+The club charges a one time fee of $20.00 for lifetime membership.